General How will SQL Sentry software help my business save money? Our customers measure real savings in several ways:

 Performance Advisor for SQL Server - $1495 per server instance plus $299/year for software maintenance and support.

-Performance Advisor Analysis Services - $2495 per server instance plus $499/year for software maintenance and support.
+Performance Advisor for Analysis Services - $2495 per server instance plus $499/year for software maintenance and support.

 Event Manager for SQL Server - $995 per server instance plus $199/year for software maintenance and support.

-Event Manager for Task Scheduler - $295 per instance plus $59/year for software maintenance and support.
+Event Manager for Windows - $295 per instance plus $59/year for software maintenance and support.

 Go to pricing for complete details on Quick Start Packs and other purchasing information.